 To remain in this highly competitive program, you must maintain a high Grade Point Average (GPA) throughout your candidature.
 Similarly, if you attain a predetermined GPA you will automatically be eligible for a place in the BEc (Hons) program upon completion of the BEc (Advanced).
 The optional Honours (fourth) year involves the writing of a research report or thesis together with advanced coursework in macroeconomics, microeconomics and econometrics.

 Academic Program Rules

 The Calendar is a comprehensive handbook of the University's academic program rules.

-If you do not wish to have a formal major in any of the three areas above, you still have the flexibility to specialise in another area of economics, for example focusing on environmental economics.
+If you do not wish to have a formal Major in any of the three areas above, you still have the flexibility to specialise in another area of economics, for example focussing on environmental economics.
 You could also enhance that economics specialisation by taking courses with the same focus but from other disciplines (e.g. from environmental studies).